-It is possible for a foreign research institution to participate in an imec.icon
+It is possible for a foreign research institution to participate in an imec.icon project

-By preference, the research lead is from an imec research group.
+No, the research lead is from an imec research group.

 No. For practical reasons, there is only one research lead per project.

-By preference, the PL is from one of the involved companies.
+Yes, the PL is from one of the involved companies.
 However, if the project applies for VLAIO funding, the PL should be someone from these companies.

-Yes, Flemish non-imec research groups can participate in an imec.icon and will be treated as an imec research group (i.e. the research man months will be paid for).
+Yes, Flemish non-imec research groups can participate in an imec.icon project and will be treated as an imec research group (i.e. the research man months will be paid for).
 There are however some conditions that apply:

 Mind: this means that the research group accepts the IP arrangements in imec.icon (a FAQ on IPR can be found here).

 Companies located in the Brussels region need to apply for funding via Innoviris.

 However, Brussels-based companies with an exploitation seat in Flanders that will do valorization in Flanders can apply for VLAIO funding.

 Other SOCs (VIB, VITO and Flanders Make) are treated as an external partner.
 While they cannot obtain VLAIO funding within an imec.icon project, bilateral agreements with Flanders Make allows these research groups to participate with their own funding.